-- A: Stockholder of record-If you are a stockholder of record and you: - · Indicate when voting via the internet or by telephone that you wish to vote as recommended by our Board of Directors; or - Sign and return a proxy card without giving specific voting instructions, then the persons named as proxy holders will vote your shares in the manner recommended by our Board of Directors on all matters presented in this proxy statement and as the proxy holders may determine in their discretion with respect to any other matters properly presented for a vote at the Annual Meeting.
+- Q: WHAT HAPPENS IF I DO NOT GIVE SPECIFIC VOTING INSTRUCTIONS? - A: Stockholder of record-If you are a stockholder of record and you: - Indicate when voting via the internet or by telephone that you wish to vote as recommended by our Board of - Sign and return a proxy card without giving specific voting instructions, then the persons named as proxy holders will vote your shares in the manner recommended by our Board of Directors on all matters presented in this proxy statement and as the proxy holders may determine in their discretion with respect to any other matters properly presented for a vote at the Annual Meeting.